What are Stem Cells?

 Autologous SC are obtained from the patient being treated.
 The SC are extracted through injection or surgically.
 SC are expanded and transplanted back into the same patient either the same day or over several days or weeks.
 The autologous SC are currently legal or accepted in India, USA and most countries.
 The SC are limited in efficacy, due to lack of consistency, standardization, frequently older weaker patients with low SC counts, and room air exposed SC resulting in early differentiation.
 The clinical results have not been consistent.
 There is no scalability: 1 to 1 treatment only.

 Allogeneic SC are obtained from FDA approved donor banks.
 The SC are from young healthy volunteers or organ donations.
 The SC are thoroughly tested, expanded, developed into master banks and stored for future use in many patients.
 Stemedica SC are kept under hypoxic or low oxygen conditions, resulting in dramatic expansion and potential efficacy over room air maintained SC.
-The SC are highly scalable: several million treatments from 1 donor!
+The SC are highly scalable: several million treatments from 1 bone marrow donor!